 Over the 29-year life of the firm, Godbe Research has conducted more than 2,000 public opinion research projects to evaluate topics such as community satisfaction, quality of life, budget priorities, and evaluating future community needs.
-Our specific experience includes the development and implementation of resident satisfaction, community priorities, and other public policy surveys for clients such as the County of San Mateo, City of San Bruno, City of South San Francisco, City of Belmont, City of Burlingame, City of Redwood City, City of Mountain View, City of Los Altos, Town of Los Altos Hills, City of Cupertino, City of Campbell, City of San Rafael, Town of Moraga, City of Albany, City of Pleasant Hill, City of Novato, City of Hayward, City of Santa Cruz, County of Marin, City of Elk Grove, City of Grover Beach, City of Santa Barbara, City of Roseville, City of West Hollywood, City of Santa Clarita, City of Newport Beach, City of La Mirada, Kern County/Kern Council of Governments, City of Burbank, City of Norwalk, and more than two dozen others.
+Our specific experience includes the development and implementation of resident satisfaction, community priorities, and other public policy surveys for clients such as the County of San Mateo, City of San Bruno, City of South San Francisco, City of Belmont, City of Burlingame, City of Redwood City, City of Mountain View, City of Los Altos, Town of Los Altos Hills, City of Cupertino, City of Campbell, City of San Rafael, Town of Moraga, City of Albany, City of Pleasant Hill, City of Novato, City of Hayward, City of Morgan Hill, City of Concord, City of Fairfield, City of Davis, City of Rancho Cordova, City of Santa Cruz, County of Marin, City of Elk Grove, City of Grover Beach, City of Santa Barbara, City of Roseville, City of West Hollywood, City of Santa Clarita, City of Newport Beach, City of Norwalk, and more than two dozen others.

 In addition, we also have specific experience within the City of Menlo Park (Menlo Park or City) as well as throughout the County of San Mateo.
-We conducted the City's 2017 and 2015 Resident Satisfaction Surveys and aside from the San Mateo County clients listed above (underlined), we have conducted dozens of resident and voter surveys for clients such as the Redwood City School District, City of Half Moon Bay, City of Pacifica, City of San Mateo, City of Brisbane, City of Millbrae, Las Lomitas School District, Belmont Redwood Shores School District, San Mateo Foster City School District, San Carlos School District, Burlingame School District, Sequoia Union High School District, San Mateo Union High School District, Commute.org/Peninsula Traffic Congestion Relief Alliance, Peninsula Family Service, Seton Hospital, Peninsula Healthcare District, Pacifica School District, Millbrae School District, Jefferson Union High School District, Mid-Peninsula Regional Open Space District, and others.
-As a final note, while each of our resident satisfaction and community priorities survey are customized to a given client's specific needs and services provided to their respective community, it is possible to compare Menlo Park to peer agencies in San Mateo County and beyond in terms of guality of life, satisfaction with services provided to the community, and other potential topics of interest should this be of interest to the City.
+We conducted the City's 2017 and 2015 Resident Satisfaction Surveys and aside from the San Mateo County clients listed above (underlined), we have conducted dozens of resident and voter surveys for clients such as the Redwood City School District, City of Half Moon Bay, City of Pacifica, City of San Mateo, City of Brisbane, City of Millbrae, Las Lomitas School District, Belmont Redwood Shores School District, San Mateo Foster City School District, San Carlos School District, Burlingame School District, Sequoia Union High School District, San Mateo Union High School District, Commute.org/Peninsula Traffic Congestion Relief Alliance, Peninsula Family Service, Seton Hospital, Peninsula Healthcare District, Pacifica School District, Millbrae School District, South San Francisco Unified School District, Jefferson Elementary School District, Jefferson Union High School District, Mid-Peninsula Regional Open Space District, and others.
+As a final note, while each of our resident satisfaction and community priorities survey are customized to a given client's specific needs and services provided to their respective community, it is possible to compare Menlo Park to peer agencies in San Mateo County and beyond in terms of quality of life, satisfaction with services provided to the community, and other potential topics of interest should this be of interest to the City.